 Connecting to your virtual machine

-When your virtual machine has a public Floating IP assigned in cPouta cloud (or VM local IP in case of ePouta) and a [security group] that allows SSH, you can open a remote SSH connection into your instance.
+When your virtual machine has a public floating IP assigned in the cPouta cloud (or VM local IP in the case of ePouta) and a security group that allows SSH, you can open a remote SSH connection to your instance.
 Any standard SSH client should work.

-A new virtual machine will only have a default user account and the root or administrator account or in some cases only the root account.
+A new virtual machine only has a default user account and the root or administrator account, or in some cases, only the root account.
 The user account name depends on the image used.
-For images provided by CSC it has usually been "cloud-user" but we are moving towards using the images upstream defaults for example ubuntu 18 uses "ubuntu".
-You can only log in using keypair based authentication, such as:
+For images provided by CSC, it has usually been "cloud-user", but we are moving towards using the image's upstream defaults.
+For example, Ubuntu 18 uses "ubuntu".
+You can only log in using keypair-based authentication, such as:

 #for cPouta CentOS/ScientificLinux/Ubuntu 16.04 VMs ssh cloud-user@public-ip -i keyfile.pem #for cPouta Ubuntu 18.04 VMs ssh ubuntu@public-ip -i keyfile.pem #for ePouta CentOS/ScientificLinux/Ubuntu 16.04 VMs ssh cloud-user@vm-ip -i keyfile.pem #for ePouta Ubuntu 18.04 VMs ssh ubuntu@vm-ip -i keyfile.pem

-With the default CSC images when you try logging in as root, you will get a message that tells you what username to use instead.
-Some third party images may use the root account directly, or a completely different username.
+With the default CSC images, when you try logging in as root, you get a message that tells you which username to use instead.
+Some third-party images may use the root account directly or a completely different username.

 You can also use an SSH agent instead of the command above.
-With an SSH agent, you will be able to have one machine with a public IP, and connect via SSH to the other machines from that machine, without having public IPs for all machines.
-To use an SSH agent in your local Linux or Mac OS X machine, start a shell and run commands:
+With an SSH agent, you are able to have one machine with a public IP and connect via SSH to the other machines from that machine, without having public IPs for all machines.
+To use a SSH agent in your local Linux or Mac OS X machine, start a shell and run the following commands:

 ssh-agent /bin/bash ssh-add ~/.ssh/keyname.pem

-Now you should be able to connect using SSH to the public Floating IP of your VM in cPouta (or VM local IP in case of ePouta).
-The public IP and private IP of your VMs are visible in the web UI if you are unsure what they are.
-Once the key has been loaded, you can use SSH agent as follows:
+Now you should be able to connect to the public Floating IP of your VM in cPouta (or VM local IP in case of ePouta) using SSH.
+The public and private IPs of your VMs are visible in the web UI if you are unsure what they are.
+Once the key has been loaded, you can use the SSH agent:

 #for cPouta VMs ssh -A cloud-user@public-ip #for ePouta VMs ssh -A cloud-user@vm-ip

-Before connecting to your virtual machine, you can check its status from the Instances view of the cPouta/ePouta web interface.
+Before connecting to your virtual machine, you can check its status in the Instances view of the cPouta/ePouta web interface.

-Figure Instances view of the cPouta web interface.
+Figure The Instances view of the cPouta web interface.

-Figure above shows a sample of the Instances view in cPouta web interface.
-In this case we can see that virtual machine called a-dummy-instance is active and running.
-The machine has two IP addresses of which address 126.96.36.199 is the public one.
+The figure above shows a sample of the Instances view in cPouta web interface.
+In this case, we can see that a virtual machine called a-dummy-instance is active and running.
+The machine has two IP addresses, of which the address 188.8.131.52 is the public one.
 The machine uses a keypair called risto.

-ePouta web interface looks similar, but instances in ePouta have only one IP address field specified which is the virtual machine's local IP.
+The ePouta web interface looks similar but the instances in ePouta have only one IP address field specified which is the virtual machine's local IP.

 Getting root access on a virtual machine

-If you logged in using a default user account, you will be able to run commands as root with sudo like so:
+If you logged in using a default user account, you will be able to run commands as root with sudo:

 sudo <some command>